42009

 Engstrom told SVT that the authorities would need evidence of a crime in Swedish waters to justify a detention or a boarding, and the available information does not yet rise to that standard.

-Yi Peng 3 accompanied by the NATO government vessels HDMS Hvidbjoernen, Bad Deuben and Poseidon (Pole Star)
+Yi Peng 3 (green) accompanied by the NATO government vessels HDMS Hvidbjoernen, Bad Deuben and Poseidon (blue) (Pole Star)

 DR obtained a photo of the Yi Peng 3's port side anchor, and the news outlet showed the image to several maritime experts for their thoughts.
-The photo shows that the anchor's flukes are clearly twisted at the tips, one forward and one aft.
+The photo shows that the anchor's flukes are clearly twisted at the tips.

-A previous cable and gas line break in the Baltic in October 2023 was caused by the Chinese boxship NewNew Polar Bear, Chinese authorities have confirmed.
-Half of the Polar Bear's anchor was recovered near the ruptured gas pipeline: it had been dragged for hundreds of miles, its stock had torn in two, and one fluke had broken off.
-An investigation into the NewNew Polar Bear incident is still under way, and authorities in Finland and Estonia have not concluded whether the anchor damage was accidental or sabotage.
+The last serious cable break in the Baltic was caused by the Chinese boxship NewNew Polar Bear, Chinese authorities confirmed earlier this year.
+Half of the Polar Bear's anchor was recovered near a ruptured gas pipeline between Finland and Estonia: it had been dragged for hundreds of miles, its stock had torn in two, and one fluke had broken off.
+An investigation into the NewNew Polar Bear incident is still under way, and investigators have not yet concluded whether the anchor damage was accidental or an act of sabotage.